9413d5ff2a0b4f237a264010b65350e7/TAG/POW/LBBC/README.md

-# A Smith & Wesson Symphony
+# A Smith & Wesson Symphony: The Second Congregation of TAG

 Lexington Bethel Baptist Church became the unsuspecting victims of a meticulously planned and brutal massacre--over 150 members of the congregation were killed.